airanger-paperchase/invoice-ext/README.md

 npm start
 ```

-The backend server will start on `http://localhost:3000`
+The backend server will start on the configured port (default: `http://localhost:3000`)

 ### 2. Start the Frontend Development Server